acallejp97/cloud_sync/README.md

 ## How Synchronization Works

-- On first run, the script performs a full `--resync` between the main cloud and each secondary cloud.
+- On first run for each MAIN-SLAVE pair, the script performs a full `--resync` and creates a `.resync_done_MAIN_SLAVE` flag.
+- Each pair uses its own bisync state file: `bisync_MAIN_SLAVE.json`.
-- On subsequent runs, only changes are synchronized, using the bisync state.
+- On subsequent runs, only changes are synchronized, using the bisync state for that pair.
 - If you modify the file in one cloud (e.g., Nextcloud), the change is synced to the main cloud (e.g., Google Drive) on the next scheduled run, and then to the other clouds on their next sync cycle.
 - **Note:** If two clouds are modified simultaneously, rclone bisync will attempt to resolve conflicts, but it's best to avoid concurrent edits.